jnozzi/cocoadev.com/markdown/ColinBarrett.md

 A more current bio is at http://trac.adiumx.com/wiki/cbarrett

-*Looks like you're no longer one of the General/CocoaDevTeens!*
+*Looks like you're no longer one of the CocoaDevTeens!*